doomdagger/learn-python/Numbers.md

 ```
 * But `{}` is still a dictionary in Python.
 Empty sets must be created with the set built-in `set()`

-> Notion: sets can only contain immutable (a.k.a. ¡°hashable¡±) object types.
+> Notion: sets can only contain immutable (a.k.a. Â¡Â°hashableÂ¡Â±) object types.
 Hence, lists and dictionaries cannot be embedded in sets, but tuples can if you need to store compound values.

 ### Booleans

 #### Nature

 Internally, the names True and False are instances of bool, which is in turn just a subclass (in the objectoriented sense) of the built-in integer type int.
 True and False behave exactly like the
-integers 1 and 0, except that they have customized printing logic¡ªthey print themselves as the words True and False, instead of the digits 1 and 0. bool accomplishes this by redefining str and repr string formats for its two objects.
+integers 1 and 0, except that they have customized printing logicÂ¡Âªthey print themselves as the words True and False, instead of the digits 1 and 0. bool accomplishes this by redefining str and repr string formats for its two objects.

 ```python